-Transportation inspectors make sure modes of transportation, such as airplanes, subways, trains, and buses, are up and running properly and that all the equipment adheres to federal safety regulations and requirements and is safe for passengers to ride.
+Transportation inspectors make sure modes of transportation, such as airplanes, subways, trains, and buses, are up and running properly.
+They also ensure that all equipment adheres to federal safety regulations and requirements and is safe for passengers to ride.

 Requirements are different for each type of inspector.
-Aviation inspectors, for example, have to go through up to two years of special training at a school approved by the Federal Aviation Administration.
+For example, aviation inspectors have to go through up to two years of special training at a school approved by the FAA.
 They also must pass a series of tests before getting their certification.
 Most inspectors start out as maintenance workers and work their way up in the field.
-A degree in a related field such as mechanical engineering gives an individual a leg up when applying for jobs.
+A degree in a related field, such as mechanical engineering, might give an individual a leg up when applying for jobs.

 Inspectors of all types must be able-bodied and have a strong understanding of mechanics.
 They must work well under pressure and be prepared to deal with high-stress and even dangerous situations.

 Related to Transportation Inspector: Job Description, Duties and Requirements

 - Recently Updated

 Individuals working as transportation security inspectors (TSIs) may be expected to help secure various American transportation...

 Courses in transportation planning are available through undergraduate and graduate programs in public policy, transportation...